 You can make a separate non fault accident compensation claim for any personal injury that you suffered as a result of the accident.
 You can of course also claim for any financial losses that you suffered as a result as well.
 If you are unsure about your rights and responsibilities following a courtesy car non fault accident then please contact Advice.co.uk and our personal injury solicitors will be able to provide you with the help and advice that you need.

-If you were injured whilst at work, perhaps driving a company vehicle, then you can still seek compensation from the third-party negligent driver.
+If you were injured during an accident at work, perhaps driving a company vehicle, then you can still seek compensation from the third-party negligent driver.
 Your rights to make a personal injury claim are unaffected by the fact that you are at work.
 The only difference is that your employer also may wish to claim for damage made to their vehicle.

 Following a non fault accident, there are a number of steps you can make to increase your chances of winning a later non fault accident compensation claim.